-For anyone who has been living in Discovery Bay, they will know that Uncle Russ Coffee is an institution.
-This coffee establishment has been in Hong Kong for over 27 years and it is more than just a café—it is also a coffee academy offering professional coffee-making and barista courses.
-They also sell coffee-making equipment and coffee beans on their website, so the next time you hit up Discovery Bay, drop by to experience a taste of daily DB life!
+Anyone who has been living in Discovery Bay will know that Uncle Russ Coffee is an institution.
+More than just a café, this establishment has been in Hong Kong for over 27 years and doubles as a coffee academy offering professional barista courses.

 Uncle Russ Coffee, Shop G19, G/F, DB North Plaza, 92 Siena Avenue, Discovery Bay

-The only place where you will ever find stilt houses built on water—and even cafés inside these stilt houses—is Tai O. This feature is unique to Tai O even amongst the other islands so if you’re making a day trip there, a café visit is a must.
-Solo is built along the rails of a stilt house so you will be sitting right next to the sea.
-The minimum order is one drink ($45) per person but you can make a dessert set ($95) out of it with a choice of New York cheesecake, tiramisu, or serradura, a well-known Portuguese dessert.
-They also have a special menu for seasonal coffees that you can ask the staff about, like the nitro brew coffee with milk foam on top that makes it look like a beer!
+In Hong Kong, the only place where you will still find traditional stilt houses built on water—and even cafés inside these stilt houses—is in Tai O. Solo is one such café, built along the rails of a stilt house so you will be sitting right next to the sea.
+Coffees options are aplenty but we would recommend pairing your drink with a side of New York cheesecake, tiramisu, or serradura, a well-known Portuguese dessert.
+Seasonal coffees are available as well, like the nitro brew coffee with milk foam on top that makes it look like a beer.

 Solo, G/F, 86–88 Kat Hing Street, Tai O | (+852) 9153 7453

 Espace Elastique is the first bed and breakfast to open in Tai O and their café is a lovely area to relax in.
-The café takes up the ground floor and the front garden so you have a choice of indoor seating or outdoor seating, while their private rooftop is reserved for their B&B guests only.
-During summer, their Ice Drip Coffee ($48) will help you cool down, or you can even try the Iced Spanish Coffee ($52) though it’s more on the sweet side.
+Covering a ground floor space as well as a front garden, you have a choice of indoor or outdoor seating, but the private rooftop is reserved for hotel guests only.
+During summer, Espace Elastique’s ice drip coffee ($48) will help you cool down, and you can even try the iced Spanish coffee ($52), which is more on the sweet side.